evalece/bench-the-query/README.md

  3. Paraphrasing 80% first version of readme after techincal discussion, 0% on README across all since 3rd push

+##  Disclaimer use of GPT

+- 0% AI Priciple on the following
+  1. 0% Engineering Decision making is done by any LLM model or is referenced by any LLM model responses or guidence.
+  2. 0% Of Incentive of Benchmarking REST vs GraphQL came from any LLM or GPT or AI by reference, suggestion or any kind.
+The original idea was brainstormed from a MIT research paper on RPG
+  3. During development, important decisions such as what tools to use, is not chosen by GPT or any AI tools.
+Decisions were made by referencing client server's official website and chosen on implementation constrains.
+  4. 0% Of AI or GPT praticipations in identifying and finding the most efficient tools in
+       1. Redis Fake Data loading
+       2. Code Reduce for V6 load test where common export is shared for optimized fine tuning
+       3. Modulized docker services for unit testing
+       4. Lua Script best Practice in Redis and an Error on our codebase refelcts violation of best practice where Lua script manipulates keys in fake data.

+-  0% < x < 50% use of AI on the following:
+  1. First 3 versions on README.md (this file) was summarized by GPT after I input ideas and test methods.
+0% Afterwards.
+  2. 0% In other READMEs in other directory under this repo.
+- 50% < x < 100% use of AI:
+    1. Debugging on JavaScript: This is my first JavaScript Project, I use GPT to correct syntax.
+    2. Docker commands and Docker related sytax
+    3. Lua script syntax debugging
+    4. Repo structure

 CC BY-NC 4.0